resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

 There are heaps of distributions included in the standard `fitdist` function, most of which I have never even heard of...

 ![](dist.jpg)

-## Regression

-The function `glmfit` standards for generalised linear model fit and can be used for linear regression and log regression as well as a few more (binomial etc)